JarryShaw/MacDaily/docs/source/index.md

 &emsp; In section `[Path]`, there are path names where logs and some other things to be stored.
 In section `[Mode]`, there are ten different modes to indicate if they are *enabled* or *disabled* in default.

 &emsp; You may wish to set the `dskdir` -- *path where your hard disk lies*, which allows `jsdaily` to archive your ancient logs and caches into somewhere never bothers.

 &emsp; Please __NOTE__ that, under all circumstances, of section `[Path]`, all values would better be a ***valid path name without blank characters*** (`' \t\n\r\f\v'`), except your hard disk `dskdir`.

-&emsp; Besides, in section `[Daemon]`, you can decide which command is scheduled and when to run such command, with the format of `HH:MM [: command]`.
+&emsp; Besides, in section `[Daemon]`, you can decide which command is scheduled and when to run such command, with the format of `HH:MM[-CMD]`.

-&emsp; Please __NOTE__ that, the spaces around colon (`:`) are mandatory and the `command` is optional, which is `any` when omits.

-&emsp; And you may setup which command(s) will be registered as daemons and run with schedule.
-These boolean values help `jsdaily` indicate commands to be configured when commands in `schedule` omit.
+&emsp; Please __NOTE__ that, the `CMD` is optional, which will be `any` when omits.
+And you may setup which command(s) will be registered as daemons and run with schedule through six booleans above.
+These boolean values help `jsdaily` indicate which is to be launched when commands in `schedule` omit.
 That is to say, when `command` omits in `schedule`, `jsdaily` will register all commands that set `true` in the above boolean values.

 &nbsp;